Skip to content

 Many UK businesses have successfully implemented sustainability strategies that serve as industry benchmarks:

-Greggs integrates sustainability through its Greggs Pledge, which includes commitments to carbon reduction, healthier food options, and social responsibility.
+• Greggs integrates sustainability through its Greggs Pledge, which includes commitments to reducing carbon emissions, offering healthier food options, and promoting social responsibility.
 It has made significant strides in reducing food waste and improving energy efficiency in stores.

 While these larger businesses set sustainability standards, smaller companies are also finding cost-effective ways to adopt green practices, such as using renewable energy, reducing waste, and prioritising ethical suppliers.